wnbrb/interview-prep/solutions/persistent_bugger.md

 # And - 6 + 1 = -5.
 ```

-By the way: other programming languages might handle this differently, see also [this answer](https://stackoverflow.com/a/16074198/9595653).
+By the way: other programming languages might handle this differently, see also [this answer on Stack Overflow](https://stackoverflow.com/a/16074198/9595653).

 ### Solution 1 - Recursion with `.divmod`